IPK-BIT/isa4j/docs/scalability-evaluation.md

 #### Direct Comparison

-Now let's try a direct comparison for the real world scenario.
+Now let's try a direct comparison of both libraries for real world complexity.
 The slopes are not the same so we need an interaction term here.

 ```r